 The most prescribed career path for CPAs is in public accounting, the requirements for which are determined by provincial regulation and legislation.
-Many students/candidates meet these requirements, and thereby qualify for a Public Accounting Certificate when they earn their CPA designation by making particular choices within the certification program:
+Many students/candidates meet these requirements, and thereby qualify for a Public Accounting Licence when they earn their CPA designation by making particular choices within the certification program:

 The PDPA module covers the technical knowledge required for public accounting registration, including tax, assurance, financial reporting, finance, strategy and governance.
 It is a self-study module that consists of reading resources, practice problems, and multiple-choice questions covering the CPA Competency Map at the elective level.
 There are no deadlines, submissions or face-to-face components (for example, workshops) to the module.

 The PDPA is designed as a preparatory module; participants are provided with a suggested eight-week study schedule to assist with the preparation of the PDPA examination.
 Candidates must enrol in the PDPA module to be eligible to write the PDPA examination.
 While the PDPA module covers a vast majority of the technical knowledge outlined in the CPA Competency Map for licensure and assessed on the PDPA examination, participants may need to supplement their learning with additional resources.

 Effective October 2017, the PDPA module will include existing cases from the CPA PEP Assurance elective and a new instructional video on case writing to reflect the changes to the PDPA examination blueprint that come into effect in December 2017.

 Members must complete the PDPA module to be eligible to write the PDPA examination.

 The PDPA examination consists of multiple-choice questions and one case-based question.
 See the PDPA examination blueprint for more information.

 A sample case and solution have been developed to help members prepare for the PDPA examination.

 August 21, 2020 (9:00 a.m. to 1:30 p.m. local time)